The New England Journal of Medicine September 15, 2011

 Stroke or systemic embolism

-Key result: Edoxaban was non-inferior to warfarin for preventing stroke and systemic embolism and was associated with significantly lower rates of bleeding and death from cardiovascular causes.
+Key result: Both doses of edoxaban were noninferior to warfarin for preventing stroke or systemic embolism and were associated with significantly lower rates of bleeding and death from cardiovascular causes.

 Tailored to your role